bancobpi/style-guide/docs/specification-rules/fill.md

 ## bpi-validate-exception-word-flag

 The word FLAG should be avoided in the composition of attributes.
-This and other words can end up indicating something that is not.
+This, and other words, can end up indicating something that is not.

 Example:

 Attribute:irsExemptionFlag <br>
 Type: Enumeration <br>

-The word **FLAG** gives a boolean indication and not an enum, as is the attribute type.
+The word **FLAG** gives the idea of a boolean and not an enumerator as in the example above.